Eze-CM/Rick_and_Morty/README.md

  1. Clone the repository to your local machine.
  2. Navigate to the project directory.
  3. Install the dependencies by running the command `npm install`.
- 4. Start the development server using `npm start`.
+ 4. Start the development server using `npm run dev`.
- 5. Open your browser and go to http://localhost:3000 to see the app in action.
+ 5. Open your browser and go to http://localhost:5173 to see the app in action.

 ## Usage
 Once the application is up and running, you can use the following features: